Wolf3s/Wolf3s/README.md

 tv programs with some modernized audio and in my free time, i port some apps to consoles such as PS2(prefered), OG Xbox and etc.
-Nowadays i´m graduating bacherlor degree on computer science at: [Veiga De Almeida´s University](https://uva.br/) and trying to be a stoic person in a bad world.
+Nowadays i´m graduating bacherlor degree on computer science at: [Veiga De Almeida´s University](https://uva.br/).

 [Youtube](https://youtube.com/@wolf3s567)